Appium setup

 Install Appium

-Appium 2.x does not include drivers by default.
+However, Appium does not include drivers by default and you need to install them using Appium.
 They have to be installed separately for each platform on which you intend to run the tests.
+You can learn more about Appium drivers ecosystem here.

 capabilities = {